-Working Together to Safeguard Children (2018) and KCSiE,2023, outline the definitions and indicators of abuse and neglect and all staff are made aware of this.
+Working Together to Safeguard Children (2023) and KCSiE 2024, outline the definitions and indicators of abuse, exploitation and neglect and all staff are made aware of this.
 Please also refer to Appendix 1.
-The DSL and DSG ensure that all staff have received and been given the time to read KCSiE 2023, Part One or Annex A and have access to the full guidance
+The DSL and DSG ensure that all staff have received and been given the time to read KCSiE 2024, Part One or Annex A and have access to the full guidance.

-Additional, localised information is also contained in the ERSCP document - 'Effective support for children, young people and families in the East Riding of Yorkshire Guidance for all practitioners in working together to support families and safeguard children'.
+Additional, localised information is also contained in the ERSCP document - 'Effective support for children, young people and families in the East Riding of Yorkshire Guidance for all practitioners in working together to support families and safeguard children.'

-All staff are made aware of the possible indicators of abuse and neglect and how to respond to disclosures and other concerns.
+All staff are made aware of the possible indicators of abuse, neglect, and exploitation and how to respond to allegations and information shared that may lead to concerns.

-Understanding the indicators of abuse and neglect, is key to fashioning an appropriate response to concerns as early as possible and provide the support required to prevent escalation and a worsening situation.
-It is recognised that there are a wide range of potential safeguarding issues that school staff need to be aware - see Section 3.4.
-When assessing whether a child may be suffering actual or potential harm, there are 4 categories of abuse, which often overlap (see Appendix 1 for further information):
+Understanding the indicators of abuse, neglect, and exploitation, is key to fashioning an appropriate response to concerns as early as possible and provide the support required to prevent escalation and a worsening situation.
+It is recognised that there are a wide range of potential safeguarding issues that school staff need to be aware - see Section 5.4.
+When assessing whether a child may be suffering actual or potential harm, there are 5 key areas, which often overlap (see Appendix 1 for further information):

 - 1. Physical Abuse

 - 2. Emotional Abuse

 - 3. Sexual Abuse

 - 4. Neglect

+- 5. Exploitation

 Child specific issues will always be considered as it is recognised that some children have additional or complex needs and may require access to intensive or specialist services to support them.
-The DSL will liaise with appropriate colleagues (e.g. SENDCo).
+The DSL will liaise with appropriate colleagues (e.g., SENDCo).

-Safeguarding incidents and/or concerns can be associated with factors and risks outside the home and education setting.
+Safeguarding incidents and/or concerns can be associated with factors, exploitation and risks outside the family, home, and education setting.

-Children can be at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines.

-Indicators of child abuse and neglect can vary from child to child and concerns may arise in many different contexts, from a variety of sources and can vary significantly in terms of nature and seriousness.
+Indicators of child abuse, exploitation and neglect can vary from child to child and concerns may arise in many different contexts, from a variety of sources and can vary significantly in terms of nature and seriousness.
 Children develop and mature at different rates, as such it is necessary to locate concerns and behaviour's on a continuum - i.e., what appears to be worrying behaviour for a younger child might be normal for an older child.

-It is also important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused.
+It is also important to recognise that indicators of abuse, exploitation and neglect do not automatically mean a child is being abused.
 The DSL will take seriously all concerns shared and explore them individually.